 How would you say your game has improved over the last year?

 I play a lot of national tournaments, and I really enjoyed playing for Dallastown and representing the school and the county at all those events.
 I learned to just hang in there until the end, and that came in handy on the back nine at districts.
-Mentally, I couldn't lose focus or I wouldn't
+Mentally, I couldn't lose focus or I wouldn't not have been able to play that well on that back nine.

 What are your goals for your senior season?